michael-collins/DART204/lesson-1-introduction-to-animation/exercise-1.md

     Summarize your **plot in one paragraph or a series of 5-6 bullet points**.
 Remember that your story should answer these three main questions (as outlined in Lesson 1):

-    - Who is the main character and what are his/her objectives and motivations?
+    - Who is the main character and what are its objectives and motivations?
     - What is the character's initial condition, and how does that change over the course of the story?
     - What are the obstacles and conflicts the main character faces?